The Condition action allows you to evaluate specific variables or user inputs and split your flow depending on the values.

 |One Condition is False||Connect to an action that occurs if any of the conditions is false.|

-Note: Our Switch action is similar to Condition, but with Switch the flow will continue through the path of the first true statement.
+Note: Our Switch action is similar to Condition, but with Switch the flow continues through the path of the first true statement.